rocallahan/svg-opentype-workshop/README.md

-svg-opentype-workshop
+SVG OpenType Workshop
 =====================

-SVG OpenType Workshop Web application
+[This Web application](https://rocallahan.github.io/svg-opentype-workshop/) lets you live-edit SVG glyphs and embeds those glyphs in an OpenType font, for rendering in a browser such as [Firefox](https://getfirefox.com) that supports SVG-in-OpenType fonts.